 You may be surprised to see B. Good on this list, as the eatery has traditionally been known for its burgers.
 But recent healthy additions to the menu are worth mentioning, like the kale and grain bowls or hearty seasonal salads.
 If you’re looking for something that only feels indulgent, opt for a veggie or turkey burger instead of beef.
-There are seven B. Good locations in Boston, so you’re never far away from a tasty, healthy meal.
+There are ten B. Good locations in Boston and the surrounding area, so you’re never far away from a tasty, healthy meal.

 This restaurant turned food truck is relatively new to the scene, but has a history of serving healthy food to hungry diners for 40 years.
 And you’ll soon be one of those loyal diners once you taste their Mediterranean-influenced fare that includes salad pockets that you can get with hummus, tuna, chicken, or steak.
 Find the roving restaurant at a different location around Boston every weekday.